ToolGrid — Product & Engineering

 In many API systems, the client builds a canonical string from request parts (method, path, headers, timestamp, body) and then computes an HMAC using a secret API key.
 The HMAC is often encoded in hex or Base64 and attached to the request as a header.
 The server rebuilds the same string and repeats the HMAC calculation.
 If any part of the request changes or the key is wrong, the HMAC changes.

 However, reproducing these signatures by hand is hard.
 Extra spaces, line breaks, or differences in trimming can cause mismatches.
 Picking the wrong algorithm or output format also leads to confusion.
-The HMAC Generator gives you a clean, controlled environment where you can see all the moving parts: message, secret key, algorithm, normalization, and encoding.
+An hmac generator or generate hmac online tool gives you a clean, controlled environment where you can see all the moving parts: message, secret key, algorithm, normalization, and encoding.

 trim() on both values.Reproducing an API signature: If an API call fails due to an invalid signature, you can paste the exact canonical message string and secret key into the tool, set the right algorithm and normalization, and compare your HMAC to what the server expects.